alibaba/Sentinel/sentinel-adapter/sentinel-apache-dubbo-adapter/README.md

 Sentinel Dubbo Adapter supports global origin parse for provider.
-You can implement your own `DubboOriginParser` interface and then register to `DubboOriginParserRegistry`.
+You can implement your own `DubboOriginParser` interface and then register to `DubboAdapterGlobalConfig`.
 If no originParse is configured, Sentinel will user dubbo url property application.